github/codeql-action/CONTRIBUTING.md

 To regenerate the PR jobs for the action:

 1. In a terminal check out the `SHA` whose checks you want to use as the base.
 Typically, this will be `main`.
-2. From a terminal, run the following commands (replace `SHA` with the sha of the commit whose checks you want to use, typically this should be the latest from `main`):
+2. From a terminal, run the following commands:

     ```sh
     SHA="$(git rev-parse HEAD)"